JosephM101/uupdump_cli/README.md

 #### Simply run the script, and if UUPDump is not down (that happens sometimes), the script will display instructions to help you quickly get the update package you need.

-## Arguments
+## One-line run

-#### You can pass through arguments to the script to make it autonomous, but they must all be used.
-The arguments are as follows (in order):
+#### You can pass through arguments to the script to make the download process autonomous, but they must all be used for proper functionality.
+The arguments are as follows, respectively:

 - `Ring`

   Accepted input: `Dev`, `Beta`, `ReleasePreview`, `Retail`